thadhaines/Thesis-Release/README.md

 # Thesis-Release

-Work in progress thesis pdfs.
+Work in progress draft thesis pdfs.

 The MT version is formatted in accordance to MT Tech thesis requirements.